 You could still be eligible to join the ECA and take advantage of many of the services and benefits by joining as a Registered Associate.

-A Registered Associate is essentially a part-approved membership that can be implemented under certain circumstances if you don't currently meet the required criteria of ECA Membership but are likely to within the next 12 months or so.
+A Registered Associate is essentially a part-approved membership that can be implemented under certain circumstances if you don't currently meet the required criteria of ECA Membership but are likely to within the next 18.
+Find out more about the Registered Associate - here.

 Contact your regional ECA Office for more details.